Abrahams Dresden LLP Business Terms

 13.3 In the event that you lose your case, the Court may award costs against you and you will be liable for the other party’s costs, in addition to those incurred by us on your behalf.

 13.4 It is our practice to store your file at the end of the retainer.
 File storage is not chargeable to you.
-We destroy files on the date 6 years following the end of the retainer.
+We reserve the right to destroy files on the date 6 years following the end of the retainer.
 If you do not wish us to destroy your files, you must request that they be forwarded to you within this 6 year period.

 13.5 We charge (at our standard hourly rates) for time spent by us in recovering and copying files following termination of the retainer and for addressing issues raised by you following the end of the retainer.
 If you require us to forward files to you prior to the expiry of the 6 year period, we are required, for insurance purposes, to retain copies of the contents of the files.
 In such circumstances, we will charge you for the time spent by us in copying the files.